katherin26/Css-Diary/01.Design/Notes.md

 - When choosing a typeface, you want one that has at least 3 styles: **regular,italic + bold**.
 - Use those styles in your design to differentiate between types of content.
 - Sometimes this removes the need for more than one font entirely - every level of information can be signified with styling.

+## **There are four core types of icons**

+- Similar : Icons are useful for simple, easily understood actions and concepts.
+- Symbolic : Icons represent an action, object, or concept at high abstraction.
+- Example : Use images of things that exemplify or are commonly associated with an action, object, or concept.
+- Arbitrary : Icons bear no resemblance to the represented concept, their meaning is learned through repeated exposure.